-See "Unrealized Losses for Fixed Maturity Securities and Equity Securities Available-for-Sale" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for a table that presents the total gross unrealized losses for fixed maturity securities and equity securities at December 31, 2011 and 2010, respectively, where the estimated fair value had declined and remained below amortized cost by less than 20% or more than 20%.
+See "Unrealized Losses for Fixed Maturity and Equity Securities Available-for-Sale" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for a table that presents the total gross unrealized losses for fixed maturity securities and equity securities at December 31, 2012 and 2011, respectively, where the estimated fair value had declined and remained below amortized cost by less than 20% or more than 20%.

 The Company's determination of whether a decline in value is other-than-temporary includes analysis of the underlying credit and the extent and duration of a decline in value.
 The Company's credit analysis of an investment includes determining whether the issuer is current on its contractual payments, evaluating whether it is probable that the Company will be able to collect all amounts due according to the contractual terms of the security and analyzing the overall ability of the Company to recover the amortized cost of the investment.
 The Company continues to consider valuation declines as a potential indicator of credit deterioration.
-The Company believes that due to fluctuating market conditions and an extended period of economic uncertainty, the extent and duration of a decline in value have become less indicative of when there has been credit deterioration with respect to a fixed maturity security since it may not have an impact on the ability of the issuer to service all scheduled payments and the Company's evaluation of the recoverability of all contractual cash flows or the ability to recover an amount at least equal to amortized cost.
-In the Company's impairment review process, the duration and severity of an unrealized loss position for equity securities are given greater weight and consideration given the lack of contractual cash flows or deferability features.
-As of December 31, 2011 and 2010, gross unrealized losses on equity securities greater than 20 percent and 12 months or more totaled \$0.5 million and \$1.8 million, respectively.
+The Company believes that due to fluctuating market conditions and an extended period of economic uncertainty, the extent and duration of a decline in value have become less indicative of when there has been credit deterioration with respect to a fixed maturity security since it may not have an impact on the ability of the issuer to service all scheduled payments and the Company's impairment review process, the duration and severity of an unrealized loss position for equity securities are given greater weight and consideration given the lack of contractual cash flows and the deferability features of these securities.
+As of December 31, 2012 and 2011, there were immaterial gross unrealized losses on equity securities greater than 20 percent of the amortized cost for more than 12 months.